 One of the best things to come to international travel in a while is Global Entry, which has kept me out of many long customs lines returning home.
 It’s well worth the $100 cost (good for five years).

-Well now, US citizens with a valid US passport and Canadian citizens with both a valid Canadian passport and B1 or B2 Visa status can get basically a free version of Global Entry for travel through 21 U.S. airports and a cruise port —and it’s called Mobile Passport.
+Well now, U.S. citizens with a valid U.S. passport and Canadian citizens with both a valid Canadian passport and B1 or B2 Visa status can get basically a free version of Global Entry for travel through 21 U.S. airports and a cruise port—and it’s called Mobile Passport.

+The free app for iOS and Android was created by the US government and lets you skip the usual customs line at US airports.
 With Mobil Passport, you just fill out your profile and answer the CBP’s questions—then go straight through the “Mobile Passport Control” express lane at the airport!

 Here’s how it works (direct from the horse’s mouth):

 Enter your profile information as it appears on your valid, official passport.You can set up profiles for your entire family.
 Your information will be encrypted and shared only with CBP.

 Answer CBP’s four brief questions about your trip.
 Then carefully review ALL of your information for the trip.

 Once you land, connect to wireless or wi-fi and submit your data to CBP.
 Remember: when you submit, you are confirming under penalty of law that your information is correct.
 Within a few seconds, you will receive a CBP receipt with an encrypted barcode.
 Your receipt will be valid for 4 hours.

 - Step 4: Skip the Line & Save Time!